AOrps/ransomwvre/README.md

 Ransomware in v [(vlang)](https://vlang.io/)

 ## :pushpin: Motivation
-- Get :octocat: Github **clout** :sunglasses: by writing a v's (vlang) first documented ransomware
+- Get :octocat: Github **clout** :sunglasses: by writing a v's (vlang) first documented ransomware sample
 - Proof-of-Concept (PoC) Malware that is free to Reverse and look at the source code to understand how vlang works

 ## :scroll: Description
-- [ransomwvre](.) uses the aes-256 block cipher that is implemented in [vlang's vlib](https://github.com/vlang/v/tree/master/vlib) with some modification to
+- [ransomwvre](.) uses the aes-256 block cipher that is implemented in [vlang's vlib](https://github.com/vlang/v/tree/master/vlib) with some modification to encryption and decryption schemes.
 - This is a **Proof-of-Concept**, not meant to be to be a full-fledged ransomware program that destroys computers.
 - It's more "ransomware" than ransomware, can also be used to encrypt files and directories.